Human brain: Microanatomy

 The human brain is primarily composed of neurons, glial cells, neural stem cells, and blood vessels.
 Types of neuron include interneurons, pyramidal cells including Betz cells, motor neurons (upper and lower motor neurons), and cerebellar Purkinje cells.
 Betz cells are the largest cells (by size of cell body) in the nervous system.
 The adult human brain is estimated to contain 86±8 billion neurons, with a roughly equal number (85±10 billion) of non-neuronal cells.
 Out of these neurons, 16 billion (19%) are located in the cerebral cortex, and 69 billion (80%) are in the cerebellum.

 Types of glial cell are astrocytes (including Bergmann glia), oligodendrocytes, ependymal cells (including tanycytes), radial glial cells, microglia, and a subtype of oligodendrocyte progenitor cells.
 Astrocytes are the largest of the glial cells.
 They are stellate cells with many processes radiating from their cell bodies.
-Some of these processes end as perivascular end-feet on capillary walls.
-The glia limitans of the cortex is made up of astrocyte foot processes that serve in part to contain the cells of the brain.
+Some of these processes end as perivascular endfeet on capillary walls.
+The glia limitans of the cortex is made up of astrocyte endfeet processes that serve in part to contain the cells of the brain.

 Mast cells are white blood cells that interact in the neuroimmune system in the brain.
 Mast cells in the central nervous system are present in a number of structures including the meninges; they mediate neuroimmune responses in inflammatory conditions and help to maintain the blood–brain barrier, particularly in brain regions where the barrier is absent.
 Mast cells serve the same general functions in the body and central nervous system, such as effecting or regulating allergic responses, innate and adaptive immunity, autoimmunity, and inflammation.
 Mast cells serve as the main effector cell through which pathogens can affect the biochemical signaling that takes place between the gastrointestinal tract and the central nervous system.

 Some 400 genes are shown to be brain-specific.
-In all neurons, ELAVL3 is expressed, and in pyramidal neurons, NRGN and REEP2 are also expressed.
+In all neurons, ELAVL3 is expressed, and in pyramidal cells, NRGN and REEP2 are also expressed.
 GAD1 – essential for the biosynthesis of the neurotransmitter GABA – is expressed in interneurons.
 Proteins expressed in glial cells include astrocyte markers GFAP and S100B whereas myelin basic protein and the transcription factor OLIG2 are expressed in oligodendrocytes.